 As a city in the delta of the Netherlands with a declining soil, Rotterdam is vulnerable to the consequences of climate change.
 Climate adaptation, adapting Rotterdam to that change, is necessary.
 Because the consequences of more extreme weather affect everyone.

-In order to tackle heavy rainfall, but also long-term drought and heat, groundwater flooding and nuisance and subsidence, faster and more interventions are necessary in public areas and on private land.
-Taking action now will reduce damage later.
+In order to tackle heavy rainfall, but also prolonged drought and heat, groundwater flooding and nuisance and subsidence, faster and more interventions are necessary in public areas and on private land.
+Taking measures now will reduce damage later.
 At the same time, flexibility is needed to be able to adjust the approach based on new insights.
 The Rotterdams Weerword focuses mainly on measures at neighborhood level.